Football in Kolkata

-Mohun Bagan taking on Bayern Munich at the Salt Lake Stadium in 2008.
+The inauguration of the Indian Super League at the Salt Lake Stadium in 2014.

 Football is one of the most popular sports in Kolkata, West Bengal.
 East Bengal, Mohun Bagan and Mohammedan are the heart of Kolkata football.
 The rivalry between Mohun Bagan and East Bengal, originating from the Calcutta Football League as the Kolkata derby, is one of the fiercest in the world and considered among the flagship events in the Indian footballing calendar.
 Kolkata is known to be the Mecca of Indian football, with the two most supported teams in the city of Kolkata – Mohun Bagan and East Bengal, whereas Mohammedan Sporting having a pan India fan base.
 The city is also home to the biggest football stadium in India, the Vivekananda Yuba Bharati Krirangan, which as of 2015 has a capacity of 85,000.
 The record attendance of 131,781 came in a match between the said two teams in the semifinal of the 1997 Federation Cup.